Skip to main content

 • Request Body Configuration: For webhooks and ping-post, define the JSON or XML structure of the outgoing payload.

-Response Settings (For Ping-Post & Integrations)
+Response Settings (For Ping/Post)

 • Define how LeadExec should parse the client's response to determine: